 Steroids or corticosteroids are used only for short term to control flare-ups.
 They can be given as slow-release IM injections or intra-joint injections.
 They are also used for painful swollen tendons.

 Physiotherapy plays an important role in the treatment of this condition.
 You must perform regular exercises according to the advice of your physiotherapist or doctor.

 We DO NOT recommend to use any medicine without consulting your doctor.

 The Backrack™ Spinal Decompression Device is designed by Harley Street specialists to help reduce your back pain.
 The benefits include:

-- Pain relief and stiffness
+- Long term relief from back pain and stiffness

-- More flexibility and mobility
+- Increased spinal flexibility and mobility

 - Complete relief from muscular pain and tension